PearsonEducation/Docussandra/README.md

 3. Implement one or both of the provided interfaces (technically abstract classes): ```NotifierPlugin``` or ```SecurityPlugin```.
 4. Build your project with any dependencies into a jar.
 5. Rename the jar so that it starts with "plugin"; ensure it keeps it's .jar file extension.
 6. Drop the jar (or jars) into the home directory of the user that is running the Docussandra service/application.
+Ensure that the permissions are correct for the user.
 (Please note, order of execution of plugins is arbitrary, don't expect any ordering unless you provide this yourself.
 Also note that these plugins are executed synchronously as part of Docussandra's data flow, be cautious and mindful of performance.)

 ### SecurityPlugins
 SecurityPlugins are executed prior to the processing of any (every) HTTP request.
 You will be provided a ```HashMap``` of HTTP headers, the requested path, and the HttpMethod that is being requested.
 You should throw a ```PermissionDeniedException``` if the user/client should receive an permissions error, be sure to catch and handle all other exceptions gracefully.
 Reminder be mindful of performance; some sort of caching is recommended.